Traffic signs by country: Kazakhstan

+The design of road signs in Kazakhstan is largely based on that of the former Soviet Union.
+Inscriptions on road signs, including the names of settlements and streets, are usually written in two languages: Kazakh and Russian.

 Korea

 Both North Korea and South Korea developed their own road signage systems.

 Road signs in South Korea are standardised and regulated by the Korean Road Traffic Authority.
 South Korean road signage closely follows those used in Europe, but with some influences from road signs in Japan.
 Similar to road signs of Poland and Greece, road signs are triangular, have a yellow background and a red border.
 Like other countries, the signs use pictograms to display their meaning.

 Road signs in North Korea differ by locale.
 Most of the time, they tend to closely follow China in design (but identically), and some road signs are unique to North Korea (such as an exclamation mark drawn on another sign to indicate other dangers), so they never appear elsewhere.
+The font used for Latin letters appear to be the same as in China.

 South Korea keeps close to the Vienna Convention on Road Signs and Signals as South Korea is an original signatory.
 On the other hand, North Korea is not a signatory to the convention and instead designs its own signs, creating confusion.

+Kuwait

+Road signs in Kuwait are regulated under the 2011 Kuwait Manual on Traffic Control Devices.
+They closely follow those used in the United Kingdom with certain distinctions, with text written in Arabic and English.